yccheok/investing.jstock.co/content/accounts/index.md

-## For non US citizen, can I open account?
+## Can non-US clients trade?

-Yes, you can open a Live Investing Account.
+Yes, you can trade with our Live Investing Account.
 For non-US clients opening a Live Investing Account there is a small one-time fee for processing of a W-8BEN tax form, which is used to certify that you are not a United States citizen or resident alien.
 (Non-United States citizens/residents are exempt from United States tax on capital gains and interest, but are subject to United States withholding tax on dividends based on their country of origin).
 There is a one-time $5.00 processing fee for this certification, which will be debited from your initial deposit.